whoissqr/NODE/README.md

 #A Single-page application for simple CRUD using Node.js

 This is a rather straightforward Node.js project.
-It accepts user input through web page and connects to a PostgreSQL database to retrieve some data using AJAX backend, and displays in chart (d3.js) and tabular (Datatables) form in browser.
+It accepts user input through web page and connects to a PostgreSQL database to retrieve some data using AJAX backend, and displays data in chart (Dimple) and tabular (Datatables) form in browser.

 The project source code can be found here: [NODE](https://github.com/whoissqr/NODE)